-BISTRO COOKING STOVE LIMITED LIFETIME WARRANTY
+PYRA COOKING STOVE LIMITED LIFETIME WARRANTY

 The warranty of the manufacturer extends only to the original retail purchaser and is not transferable.
 This warranty covers brand new products only, which have not been altered, modified nor repaired since shipment from factory.
-Proof of purchase (dated bill of sale), model name and serial number must be supplied when making any warranty claim to your DROLET dealer.
+Proof of purchase (dated bill of sale), model name and serial number must be supplied when making any warranty claim to your ENERZONE dealer.

-This warranty is void if the unit is used to burn materials other than cordwood (for which the unit is not certified by the EPA) and void if not operated according to the owner's manual.
 This warranty applies to normal residential use only.
+This warranty is void if the unit is used to burn material other than cordwood (for which the unit is not certified by EPA) and void if not operated according to the owner's manual.
 Damages caused by misuse, abuse, improper installation, lack of maintenance, over firing, negligence or accident during transportation, power failures, downdrafts, venting problems or under-estimated heating area are not covered by this warranty.
 The recommended heated area for a given appliance is defined by the manufacturer as its capacity to maintain a minimum acceptable temperature in the designated area in case of a power failure.